NUMBER AND VALUE OF SCHOLARSHIPS

-- Your best six (6) grade- 12 marks.
-In semester schools, this is a combination of your best six (6) grade marks (first semester) and mid-term (second semester) marks.
+- Your best six grade-12 marks.
+In semester schools, a combination of your best six grade-12 (first semester) and mid-term (second semester) marks.

-- The length of time and commitment to community and school activities taken into account
+The length of time and commitment to community and school activities is taken into account.

 Demonstrated leadership and voluntary community involvement in the local area are deciding factors that will be used in cases where finalists are otherwise judged to be evenly matched.

-Only recipients of the scholarships will be contacted by phone by Monday, May 27th, 2019.
+Only recipients of the scholarship will be contacted by phone by Monday, July 18, 2022.

-Winners will be invited to attend the Canterbury Community Association’s Annual Dance Recital, to be held on Sunday, June 1st, 2019 for the presentation if their scholarship awards.
+Winners will be invited to the Canterbury Community Association for the presentation of their scholarship awards.